zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 "What world?"
 Hagrid looked as if he was about to explode.
 "DURSLEY!" he boomed.
-Uncle Vernon, who had gone very pale, whispered something that sounded
+Uncle Vernon, who had gone very pale, whispered something that sounded like "Mimblewimble."

-like "Mimblewimble."
 Hagrid stared wildly at Harry.

 "But yeh must know about yet mom and dad," he said.
-"I mean, they'refamous.
+"I mean, they're famous.
 You're famous."
 "What?
 My -- my mom and dad weren't famous, were they?"
 "Yeh don' know... yeh don' know..."
-Hagrid ran his fingers through his

-hair, fixing Harry with a bewildered stare.
+Hagrid ran his fingers through his hair, fixing Harry with a bewildered stare.
 "Yeh don' know what yeh are?" he said finally.
 Uncle Vernon suddenly found his voice.
 "Stop!" he commanded.
 "Stop right there, sit!
 I forbid you to tell the boy anything!"
-A braver man than Vernon Dursley would have quailed under the furious

-look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.
+A braver man than Vernon Dursley would have ==quailed== under the ==furious== look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.
 "You never told him?
-Never told him what was in the letter Dumbledore

-left fer him?
+Never told him what was in the letter Dumbledore left fer him?
 I was there!
 I saw Dumbledore leave it, Dursley!
 An' you've kept it from him all these years?"
 "Kept what from me?" said Harry eagerly.
 "STOP!
 I FORBID YOU!" yelled Uncle Vernon in panic.
 Aunt Petunia gave a gasp of horror.